Counting points on generic character varieties: Generic character varieties

 Let $1_{\cO_i}^G$ denote the characteristic function of the $G^F$-orbit $\cO_i^F$.
 Let $ \mathcal{F}$ denote the Fourier transform on the space of $G^F$-invariant functions on $\fg^F$ (see \S \ref{s:invariant} for the definition).
 For each $x\in \fg$, let $\fg_x$ denote its centraliser in $\fg$.
-Assume that the stabiliser in $G$ of every element of $\cO_i$ is connected.
-Thus, $\cO_i^F\subset \fg^F$ is a unique $G^F$-orbit.
 Then we have (cf. \cite[\S 3]{HLRV11}):